 - explain clearly the conditions as outlined in the supporting materials

-- complete and sign the valproate risk acknowledgement form
+- complete and sign the valproate annual risk acknowledgement form

 - provide copies of the form to the patient, carer or responsible person and send a copy to the GP